-The Department of Psychology will not tolerate verbal or physical abuse on the part of its faculty, staff, or students.
+The Department of Psychology will not tolerate verbal or physical abuse on the part of its faculty, staff, or students of any kind.
 The Department also endorses the University's policy on sexual harassment.
-Full disclosure of the University of Miami's policies on sexual harassment can be found on the departmental website.
+Full disclosure of the University of Miami's policies on sexual harassment can be found on the University website: https://titleix.miami.edu/.
+Please note the steps presented on this site for filing a grievance related to such policies.
 The core of the policy is provided here: